Thousands of arrestees a year are forced into get-out-of-jail-broke cards that are loaded up with deceptive fees.

 Unfortunately for the residents of Arlington Heights, some of ...

 On January 21, 2016, a New Jersey appellate court upheld the State Parole Board’s requirement that sex offenders take polygraph examinations but modified how the results could be used, prohibiting evidentiary use that could result in the revocation of parole or tightening of parole conditions to reduce the parolee’s liberty.

 Several sex offenders on parole who were under either parole supervision for life or community supervision for life brought a state court challenge to the State Parole Board’s administration of polygraph examinations.
 Pursuant to N.J.S.A. § 30:4-123.88, all such parolees are required to undergo a Post-Conviction Sex Offender Treatment (PCSOT) polygraph exam in which they are asked about the offense of conviction.
 If the parole officer has a “reasonable belief” the parolee is violating a condition of parole, a “maintenance” polygraph is performed to ask about the parolee’s current behavior.
 A sexual history polygraph is also allowed, but none had ever been requested.
 The trial court upheld the use of polygraphs by the parole board and the plaintiffs appealed.

 The Superior Court’s Appellate Division found the use of polygraphs for therapeutic, rehabilitative and risk management purposes was permissible.
-However, the technical ...
+However, the technical evidence (the determination of ...